29 Miners Died in ‘Coal Country.’ This Excellent Play Reveals the Grief and Anger That Followed.

 Katori Hall’s play (Signature, to March 22) is, appropriately given its food theme, an energetically stirred mix of comedy and drama.
 A group of black gay friends—the “New Wing Order”—have gathered at the Memphis home of Cordell (Toussaint Jeanlouis) to help him make chicken wings and delectable sauces to win the local “Hot Wang Festival.”

-Cordell is coupled with Dwayne (Korey Jackson), and they’re happy, but also struggling with Cordell’s elongated break-up with his female ex-partner and estrangement from his children.
+Cordell is coupled with Dwayne (Korey Jackson), and they’re happy, but also struggling with Cordell’s elongated breakup with his female ex-partner and estrangement from his children.
 Isom (Sheldon Best) is the very camp, very tough, very funny show-stealer, in whose uneasy hands the special sauce mixing is left.
 He may or may not get more romantically involved with Big Charles (Nicco Annan).
-Meanwhile, TJ (Eric B. Robinson), Dwayne’s shady brother, is struggling to raise his son Everett/EJ (Cecil Blutcher), who comes to cuckoo-in-the-nest at Cordell and Dwayne’s.
+Meanwhile, T.J.
+(Eric B. Robinson), Dwayne’s shady brother, is struggling to raise his son Everett/E.J.
+(Cecil Blutcher), who comes to cuckoo-in-the-nest at Cordell and Dwayne’s.

-The play, directed with a lot of energy by Steve H. Broadnax III, is both raucously funny, and at moments more serious in examining the live, desires, struggles, and joy of black gay men.
+The play, directed with a lot of energy by Steve H. Broadnax III, is both raucously funny and at moments more serious in examining the lives, desires, struggles, and joy of black gay men.
 That it should still feel so rare to see a group of black gay men loving, laughing, and discussing their lives on stage should encourage theaters to commission more such writing.

-Two delicious things apart from those wings (the smell of which fills the theater): perfect vengeance is visited upon the TJ for his homophobia; and the men’s Luther Vandross song-and-dance routine to “Never Too Much”—recalling the Boys in the Band characters’ rendition of “Heatwave”—stands tall for the play’s generous, ultimately positive spirit.
+Two delicious things apart from those wings (the smell of which fills the theater): Perfect vengeance is visited upon T.J. for his homophobia; and the men’s Luther Vandross song-and-dance routine to “Never Too Much”—recalling the Boys in the Band characters’ rendition of “Heatwave”—stands tall for the play’s generous, ultimately positive spirit.

 The Perplexed